Find Affordable College Courses

 Philadelphia, PA

-University of Pennsylvania came in at #9 in this year’s edition of the Best Value Archeology Schools ranking.
-UPenn is a fairly large private not-for-profit school located in the city of Philadelphia.
+University of Pennsylvania ranked #9 on this year’s Best Value Archeology Schools list.
+UPenn is a very large private not-for-profit school located in the large city of Philadelphia.

 UPenn excels when it comes to quality.
 It’s ranked in the top 1% of all schools on our Best Archeology Schools list.